Iceland–Israel relations

 Iceland–Israel relations refers to the diplomatic relations between Iceland and the State of Israel.
 Both nations are members of the Organisation for Economic Co-operation and Development, the World Trade Organization and the United Nations.

 History

 Israeli prime minister Levi Eshkol greeting Icelandic prime minister Bjarni Benediktsson in Jerusalem, 1964.

 Early relations

 The first official relations between modern Iceland and Israel took place on 29 November 1947 when Iceland voted in favor for the Partition of Palestine which led to the creation of the State of Israel.
 In May 1948 Iceland recognized the State of Israel and established diplomatic relations.

 In September 1962, Israeli prime minister David Ben-Gurion traveled to Iceland on an official visit and met with Icelandic prime minister Ólafur Thors.
 In November 1964, Icelandic prime minister Bjarni Benediktsson paid a visit to Israel and met with Israeli prime minister Levi Eshkol.

-In May 1966, Icelandic president Ásgeir Ásgeirsson paid an official visit to Israel and addressed the Knesset.
+In May 1966, Icelandic president Ásgeir Ásgeirsson paid an official visit to Israel and became the first foreign head of state to address the Knesset. Ásgeirsson also cut the ribbon during the opening of a road named "Iceland Street" in Jerusalem.

 In September 1992, Israel and the European Free Trade Association (which includes Iceland) signed a free trade agreement.